onestardao/WFGY/OS/BlahBlahBlah/README.md

   <img src="./images/50Blah_QuickDemo.gif" width="100%" style="max-width:900px" loading="lazy" >
 </p>

-## Six Leading AI Models All Award TXT-Blah Blah Blah Lite a Perfect 100/100 Score
+## How six AI models scored TXT-Blah Blah Blah Lite on an internal rubric

-Below are the official endorsements from six different AI models, each giving **TXT-Blah Blah Blah Lite** a **perfect 100 / 100**.
+Below are screenshots from six different AI models, each giving **TXT-Blah Blah Blah Lite** a **100 / 100** score on the internal rubric defined in this repo.
-<sub>*(For context, popular frameworks score noticeably lower—e.g., LangChain ~90, MemoryGPT ~92, most open‑source stacks only ~80–90.)*</sub>
+<sub>*These are AI self-evaluations on a small, hand-crafted test set, not third-party certifications.
+For context, when the same rubric is applied to standard framework-style agents (for example a basic LangChain chain or a MemoryGPT-style setup), the scores I typically see are lower (around the ~80–92 range), but this depends heavily on the exact configuration and prompts used.*</sub>

 *Click on each image to view full details.*